 They prefer to marry cousins and ask for the bride price in the form of livestock.

-The Jola reside in southwestern Senegal in isolated, forested regions of the Casamance with smaller concentrations in southern Gambia and northern Guinea-Bissau.
+The Jola reside in southwestern Senegal in isolated, forested regions of the Casamance with smaller concentrations in the southern part of The Gambia and northern Guinea-Bissau.

 * Pray that the Jola people will hear and understand the word of God in their heart language.